List of Antarctic cycling expeditions: Expeditions

 Juan Menéndez Granados, calling himself "Juan Sin Miedo", started his bicycle and ski expedition at Hercules Inlet in December 2013 and finished on January 17, 2014.
 He traveled the full distance without being resupplied, surviving the last 4 days of the expedition drinking chocolate powder and sunflower oil.
 When it was not possible to progress by cycling, he used skis to make progress.
 He became the first person to cycle to the South Pole solo, unsupported and unassisted.

 Daniel Burton attempted a solo cycling expedition to the South Pole later in 2014, although there were four caches of food staged along the route, as well as an equipment cache.
 Burton traveled the full distance pedaling or pushing his bike (without skis such as Menéndez used).
 His effort took 5 days longer than Menéndez'.

+In 2026-17, Keith Tuffley became the first person to cycle a new route to the South Pole.
+He cycled from the coast of Antarctica on the Ross Ice Shelf to the top of the Reedy Glacier and through the Trans-Antarctic Mountains - this was first ever traverse of the Reedy Glacier.
+For the first 21 days of the expedition (distance of 377km, to an altitude of 2,846m), 81% of the distance was completed on the bike and 19% on skis.
+For the remaining 13 days (244km) to the South Pole, the majority was on skis.
+In total, he traveled 621km, 51% of which was completed by bike (315km), 49% on skis.
+The expedition was unsupported and unassisted (no food drops, no access to a compacted ice road or to vehicle tracks).
+He completed the expedition together with polar guide Eric Phillips and Robert Smith who were both on skis.